ayoayco/ayoayco/README.md

 # Hi, I'm AYO! 👋

-✔ Over *NINE years* of professional experience developing information systems for private businesses and government-funded projects;
+✔ Over *NINE years* of developing information systems for private businesses and government-funded projects;

 ✔ Excellent written and spoken communication skills, independent and self-motivated;